DigitalPublishingToolkit/TOD51Archiving_Activism/md/09Chapter8.md

 and opening lines, and often a date.
 Both websites invite users to contribute their own stories.
-Through the assurance on the US-wide site that the record will not be interfered with, the website/archives positions itself in a role close to that of the ‘neutral custodian’ .
+Through the assurance on the US-wide site that the record will not be interfered with, the website/archives positions itself in a role close to that of the ‘neutral custodian’.
 The motivation behind both archives, however, is inherently political: to return power over records to people whose marginalization has made them subject to the violent expression of systemic oppression.